Want to share this article? Visit our re-post guidelines.

 Many people get the bulk of their fluid from foods they eat and beverages they drink, often primarily at meals.
 However, you may want to consider not drinking with meals to preserve the low acid environment the stomach needs for optimal digestion.
 A better strategy would be to drink throughout the day, then stop drinking a half hour before a meal.
 Then, don’t drink with the meal and start drinking a half hour again after the meal.

 Hopefully, after reading this article, you have a renewed commitment to stay hydrated and maintain electrolyte balance, particularly if you have Lyme disease or chronic illness.
 It can be a bit overwhelming, for sure.
 If you’d like to focus on hydration and healing, my At-Home Program has tips and protocols for Lyme disease and chronic illness patients and for anyone who wants to maintain a healthy environment and lifestyle, for that matter.
-Plus, the doctors in my One-on-One Coaching Program can provide you with personalized guidance and fine-tuning as you navigate through your healing journey.

 Dehydration can start to set in even before your mouth goes dry.
 Be mindful, and listen to your body.
 If you’re thirsty or have been sweating a lot, hydrate immediately.
 Carry a bottle of water with you on your daily travels.
 Don’t wait for symptoms to arise to take action.
 Remember, your fully hydrated body has a better chance of functioning at peak physical and mental performance and having all the energy you need to get you through the day.